kyg0910/kyg0910.github.io/_pages/publications.md

    ‡: Equal contribution of the corresponding authors

 ## Work in progress
-[W1] **Kim, Y.-G.** and Liu, Y. Mid-VAE: Multi-modal, Identifiable, and Disentangled Representation Learning for Children's Structural Brain Imaging.
+[W1] **Kim, Y.-G.**\*‡ and Liu, Y. Mid-VAE: Multi-modal, Identifiable, and Disentangled Representation Learning for Children's Structural Brain Imaging.
 Work in progress
 * Preliminary results were presented at ABCD AIIM conference.

 [W2] Yang B., **Kim, Y.-G.**, and Wang Y. Representation learning for optimizing individualized treatment decisions.
 Work in progress